cms-PdmV/pMp/README.md

 Default value: `false`
 URL parameter: `estimateCompleted`

+### Show table for unchained requests (only in Present Statistics)

+Additionally show tables of unchained and both chained and unchained requests at the bottom of the page.

+Default value: `false`
+URL parameter: `showUnchainedTable`

 ### Zoom both axes (only in Historical Statistics)

 If this option is enabled, zoom happens not only in x axis, but in y axis as well.